nivlab/jspsych-demos/tasks/horizons/README.md

 # Horizons task

+## Author(s)

-Author(s): Sam Zorowitz, Isabel Zaller
+Sam Zorowitz (szorowi1 [at] gmail.com), Isabel Zaller

-A jsPsych implementation of the horizons task ([Wilson et al. 2014](https://doi.org/10.1037/a0038199)) using Javascript and CSS.
+## Description

+An implementation of the horizons task.
+Users are required to specify a complete list of trials.

+## References

+- Wilson, R. C., Geana, A., White, J. M., Ludvig, E. A., & Cohen, J. D. (2014).
+Humans use directed and random exploration to solve the explore–exploit dilemma.
+Journal of Experimental Psychology: General, 143(6), 2074.